sqlxpert/stay-stopped-aws-rds-aurora/README.md

 There is no point in checking the status of an Aurora database, separately and non-atomically, when the goal is to stop it.
-Keep trying to stop it, and the error message tells when it is finally stopped!
+Keep trying to stop it, and the error message will reveal when it is finally stopped!

 RDS omits the offending database status: